 We recognise children’s prior learning, provide first-hand experience, maximise our outdoor environment, allow the children to develop interpersonal skills, build resilience and become creative and critical thinkers.
 All children at Pottery Primary School are recognised as unique individuals.
 We celebrate and welcome differences within our school community and beyond, allowing our children to become compassionate citizens of the world.

 Our broad and balanced curriculum has been carefully sequenced to allow children to know, remember and be able to do more.
-Our curriculum is linked across the whole school by 6 key themes, change, investigate, explore, making choices, discover and adventure, giving the school a sense of togetherness.
-Within each theme, our curriculum progressively builds knowledge, inspires our children through enquiry, addresses the identified barriers to learning, and delivers skills, cultural knowledge and understanding to allow children to achieve every day of their lives.
+Our curriculum is linked across the whole school by 6 key themes, Within each theme, our curriculum progressively builds knowledge, inspires our children through enquiry, addresses the identified barriers to learning, and delivers skills, cultural knowledge and understanding to allow children to achieve every day of their lives.

 Reading is at the heart of our curriculum.
 We believe the teaching of reading is integral to a child’s understanding and appreciation of the world around them.
 High quality texts are carefully selected to enhance curriculum learning, enthuse children’s love of reading and encourage children to want to read.